Fort Worth Domestic Violence Lawyer

 • The violence was in self-defense or defense of others.
 In this example, you will admit to violence; however, you were defending yourself or others from a family member’s attack.
 This is the classic “he said, she said” when it comes to the matter of who attacked first.
 If the prosecution can’t prove that you started the violence, your charges could be dropped.

-Some key evidence that the prosecution can use in a domestic violence case includes:
+Types of evidence the prosecution can use in a domestic violence case are:

 • Police reports